Waseem6409/react-animated-switch/README.md

 ---

-**NOTE**: When passing className as prop you may have to use !important with styling to overwrite the default styles
+**NOTE**: When passing className as prop you may have to use !important with css styling to overwrite the default styles

 ## Contributors